-C. Pending Claims and Amendments.

-Personal Injury Claims: If you have already filed a claim for medical expenses as part of your personal injury claim form submission, the VCF will not review the expenses as part of our initial review of your claim.
+B. Pending Claims and Amendments: If you have already filed a claim for medical expenses as part of your claim form submission, effective immediately, the VCF will not review the expenses as part of our initial review of your claim.

-Once you receive your award determination, you will need to determine if the out-of-pocket medical expenses you incurred meet the \$5,000 minimum threshold and other criteria noted above and are acceptable expenses as described in Section II below.
+Once you receive your award determination, you will need to determine if your out-of-pocket medical expenses meet the \$5,000 minimum threshold for filing an amendment to seek reimbursement.
 You are not required to amend your claim if you decide you no longer want to seek reimbursement for medical expenses.
-If the paid medical expenses you incurred meet the VCF criteria and you want to seek reimbursement of the expenses, you must submit an amendment to reactivate your request.
-You do not need to resubmit documents in support of your medical expenses claim if you already submitted them with your claim form, although you may submit additional documentation.
-You must be certain any documentation you provide meets the requirements outlined in Section III below.
+If your paid medical expenses meet the \$5,000 threshold and you want to seek reimbursement of the expenses, you must submit an amendment to reactivate your request.
+You do not need to resubmit documents in support of your medical expenses claim if you already submitted them with your claim form, although you may submit additional documentation if you paid expenses between the date you submitted your claim and the date you file your amendment.
+You must be certain any documentation you provide meets the criteria outlined below.

-If you have already filed an amendment to seek medical expenses reimbursement, the VCF will review the expenses as part of our review of your amendment, provided the expenses meet the established criteria.
-You do not need to resubmit documents you have already submitted in support of your amendment, but you must be certain the documentation you provided meets the requirements outlined in Section III below.
+If you have already filed an amendment to seek medical expenses reimbursement, the VCF will review the expenses as part of our review of your amendment, provided the expenses meet the \$5,000 minimum threshold.
+You do not need to resubmit documents you have already submitted in support of your amendment, but you must be certain the documentation you provided meets the criteria outlined below.